 This is the number of points to consider when defining the leading edge of the slice (see Fig. B3).
 A value of 1 defines the leading edge as the forward-most point.
 Use this if nothing else works or for special cases.
-A positive number indicates a search over the forward-most le_def points for the one that has the maximum distance from the previously determined trailing edge.
-A positive number for le_def is generally the best choice provided that the trailing edge can be accurately located.
+A value of $le_def > 1$ indicates a search over the forward-most le_def points for the one that has the maximum distance from the previously determined trailing edge.
+A value of $le_def > 1$ is generally the best choice provided that the trailing edge can be accurately located.
 A negative number indicates a parabolic fit over the forward-most $abs(le_def)$ points.
+This option may be useful for poorly defined leading edges.